Arthur Berry (playwright): Berry's paintings

 His paintings are held in numerous private and public collections.
 Berry has been referred to as 'the Lowry of the Potteries', being so described in the title of a 2007 exhibition of his work.
 The comparison was discussed in two related letters to The Sentinel:

 Arthur Berry... was a good teacher and focus for art activity at the Burslem & Stoke Art School.
 I do not agree that he is for many the finest 20th century artist from Stoke - there are other candidates also.
 Mr Berry's work lies somewhere between painting and drawing - for me paint and its properties hold most attraction.
 Mr Berry's talent was spread over several areas - drawing, painting, writing, plays, poems and teaching.
 I do not think I am good enough myself to do several things well, so concentrate on one (painting).
 Mr Berry said he admired Lowry and once encountered him in a Manchester Gallery - said he was built and made for a particular task - as an artist recording the vanishing industrial scene of Manchester....Mr Berry was, I feel, a humorist whose interest was the people of the old working class of Stoke - a type of person who no longer exists.
 I mostly liked his landscapes.
 They seemed to convey that strange Stoke light which appeals to me and the old buildings and streets which were very much part of my own childhood and youth.

 The Arthur Berry exhibition of work at Ford Green Hall...is compact but conveys the flavour of what the local writer and poet was all about.
 There is an earthiness and a vitality about much of his work and though abstract painting is not everyone's cup of tea, there is a power about Berry's that is probably best conveyed if you look at the pieces collectively.
 The Sentinel's article called him the Lowry of the Potteries, though in my opinion, the paintings of Biddulph Moor-born C W Brown, sometimes known as "The Potteries' Primitive", stand comparison.
 Berry was a fan of Brown, incidentally.

 From July 2015 to January 2016 a major show titled Lowry and Berry: Observers of Urban Life, displaying works dating from the 1960s to 1994, was held at the Potteries Museum and Art Gallery in Stoke-on-Trent.

+From October 16 2025 to January 19 2026 there was an exhibition at Keele University called "Canals, Kilns and Characters" featuring the work of Arthur Berry and, fellow Burslem resident, Maurice Wade.